-- If the renegotiation results in one or more additional assets being leased for an amount commensurate with the standalone price - In all other cases where the renegotiated increases the scope of the lease (whether that is an extension to the lease term, or one or with the right-of-use asset being adjusted by the same amount. - If the renegotiation results in a decrease in the scope of the lease, both the carrying amount of the lease liability and right-of-use The right-of-use asset is adjusted by the same amount.
+- If the renegotiation results in one or more additional assets being leased for an amount commensurate with the standalone price for the additional rights-of-use obtained, the modification is accounted for as a separate lease in accordance with the above policy. - In all other cases where the renegotiated increases the scope of the lease (whether that is an extension to the lease term, or one or more additional assets being leased), the lease liability is remeasured using the discount rate applicable on the modification date, with the right-of-use asset being adjusted by the same amount. - If the renegotiation results in a decrease in the scope of the lease, both the carrying amount of the lease liability and right-of-use asset are reduced by the same proportion to reflect the partial of full termination of the lease with any difference recognised in profit or loss.
+The lease liability is then further adjusted to ensure its carrying amount reflects the amount of the renegotiated payments over the renegotiated term, with the modified lease payments discounted at the rate applicable on the modification date.
+The right-of-use asset is adjusted by the same amount.